Widespread ‘Doc(s) Delivery’ Spear-Phishing Campaign Targets Enterprises

 Abnormal Security automatically detects and remediates attacks such as these using a combination of Identity and Content analysis.

-If your organization has experienced similar phishing campaigns and are interested in how Abnormal Security can protect your employees, request a demo to learn more.
+If your organization has experienced similar phishing campaigns and is interested in how Abnormal Security can protect your employees, request a demo to learn more.